 Migrating to cloud storage might cause some organizations to be complacent in enforcing data security.
 Organizations are responsible for managing access rights amongst employees.
 If the encryption key falls into unauthorized parties, you might suffer a data breach.
 Also, losing the encryption key means permanent blockage from the stored files.

 Companies that seek to migrate to cloud storage must be aware of privacy regulations, such as GPDR, PCI-DSS, and HIPAA.
 These regulations dictate how and where organizations are permitted to store sensitive information and dish out hefty penalties for non-compliance.
 Medical institutions use HIPAA-compliant cloud storage that provides robust encryption and access control to safeguard patients’ data.

-Like it or not, users bear part of the responsibility in securing data on cloud storage.
+Like it or not, users are responsible for securing data on cloud storage.
 Here are helpful tips to beef up cloud storage security.

 - Duplicate the encryption key and secure it with a strong password.
 Preferably, store it on an offline device or write it down.

 - Choose a cloud provider that facilitates regulatory compliance, particularly if your business stores sensitive data.
-Find out if you have the option of storing the data on remote servers in specific countries.
+Find out if you can store the data on remote servers in specific countries.

 - Be mindful when sharing cloud content with your friends, co-workers, or other parties.
 Ensure that they are granted the appropriate access level and cannot compromise the integrity of the stored data.